Category: Skills

 The Depth of Human Knowledge

 This screenshot from a RopeTestLab article (paywall) shows approximate cowstail elongation figures.
-The author uses 6kn because of EN standards. however from reading the document to the right, we also know 6kn is about what you will experience in a fall-factor 1 fall with dynamic rope.
+The author uses 6kn because of EN standards. however from reading French Lanyard Tests, we also know 6kn is about what you will experience in a fall-factor 1 fall with dynamic rope.

 So the knots tighten AND the rope stretches.
 Lengthen good.